Dragi2k/EMU/docs/software_setup.md

 ### Bowden tube calibration
 Now remove the short PTFE tube from the rear of the dry box and connect the combiner and your bowden tube to the EMU Sync and from there to the toolhead.
 The final calibration is to measure the length of bowden tube from the lane filament parking location to the toolhead.
 These will be different for each lane, hence these need to be individually calibrated following the procedure below.

+> [!IMPORTANT]
-**IMPORTANT:** When calibrating bowden length for each lane, it is mandatory to keep the EMUSync manually held in the tension position, ie the two tubes brought towards each other.
+> **IMPORTANT:** When calibrating bowden length for each lane, it is mandatory to keep the EMUSync manually held in the tension position, ie the two tubes brought towards each other.
 Why?
 The bowden calibration measures how much filament the lane feeds till the toolhead entry sensor is triggered.
 If the EMU Sync is left free, the springs can unpredictably compress/expand resulting in incorrect calibration.
 In addition, holding the EMU Sync in tension means the bowden length is slightly shorter.
 This helps avoid scenarios where the filament hits against the extruder if the lane rotation distance is slightly off.

 ```
 MMU_SELECT GATE=0